ghoniem123/activewear-store/Backend/README.md

-# 🏋️‍♀️ GymShark Backend API
+# 🏋️‍♀️ ActiveWear Backend API

 This is the backend API for the ActiveWear E-Commerce platform.
 It manages product listings, shopping carts, and order processing, and connects to a MongoDB database.